prescottprue/fireadmin/README.md

 └── tests                    # Unit tests
 ```

-### Deployment

-#### CI Deploy (recommended)
-**Note**: Config for this is located within `travis.yml`. `firebase-ci` has been added to simplify the CI deployment process by getting settings from the `.firebaserc`.
-All that is required is providing authentication with Firebase:

-1. Login: `firebase login:ci` to generate an authentication token (will be used to give Travis-CI rights to deploy on your behalf)
-1. Set `FIREBASE_TOKEN` environment variable within Travis-CI environment
-1. Run a build on Travis-CI by pushing code to your Git remote (most likely Github)

-If you would like to deploy to different Firebase instances for different branches (i.e. `prod`), change `ci` settings within `.firebaserc`.

-For more options on CI settings checkout the [firebase-ci docs](https://github.com/prescottprue/firebase-ci).

-#### Manual deploy

-1. Run `firebase:login`
-1. Initialize project with `firebase init` then answer:
-  * What file should be used for Database Rules?  -> `database.rules.json`
-  * What do you want to use as your public directory? -> `build`
-  * Configure as a single-page app (rewrite all urls to /index.html)? -> `Yes`
-  * What Firebase project do you want to associate as default?  -> **your Firebase project name**
-1. Build Project: `npm run build`
-1. Confirm Firebase config by running locally: `firebase serve`
-1. Deploy to firebase: `firebase deploy`
-**NOTE:** You can use `firebase serve` to test how your application will work when deployed to Firebase, but make sure you run `npm run build` first.

 ## FAQ

 1. Why node `8.11.3` instead of a newer version?
   [Cloud Functions runtime supports `6` or `8`][functions-runtime-url], which is why that is what is used for the CI build version.
 This will be switched when the functions runtime is updated
 1. Uploading service accounts?
 Where do they go and how are my service accounts stored?
   Currently on a Google Cloud Storage Bucket which has security rules and does not have CORS access.
 As soon as the file has been converted into an encrypted string and stored within Firestore, it is removed from Cloud Storage.

-## What Happened To The Fireadmin NPM Library?

-It is now deprecated.
-It may come back in the future as a support library for Fireadmin.

 [functions-runtime-url]: https://cloud.google.com/functions/docs/writing/#the_cloud_functions_runtime
 [npm-image]: https://img.shields.io/npm/v/fireadmin.svg?style=flat-square